Sienci-Labs/Resources/atc/atc-assembly/atc-tool-rack-and-tls.md

 2. Secure each connection using **two M6 × 8 mm screws**.

+## Backbone Assembly Mounting

+*** we can put this onto the rack so the rack and backbone are on together at the same time.
+But the backbone position just needs to be adjusted to push against the front left via the knobs loosening.
+Edit this later

+1. Orient the backbone so the **inserts face the back of the machine**.

+2. Place the backbone into the gap of the rack extrusion assembly, against the **front crossbeam**.

+3. Push the backbone toward the **front-left** of the machine.

+4. Secure it using the **knobs** on the studs.

+5. If installing a **second tool rack**:

+   * Repeat the above steps
+   * Install it directly next to the first rack, **butted against the backbone**

+   ⚠️ This is required for **automated setup in gSender**.

+6. Install tool holders into the **first and last slots**.

+   * Ensure each holder is fully seated
+   * The insert must engage the groove on the tool holder

 ## Rack & Extrusion Assembly Mounting

+ If the machine is not already jogged forward:

+   * Power on the controller
+   * Connect to **gSender**
+   * Jog the machine forward as needed

 1. Select the correct **T-nuts** for your machine: